opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_I.md

-# Proposal I - compatibilities extention in platform object
+# Proposal I - compatibilities extension in image index platform and image manifest config

 This proposal is born from proposal A to H.

-The purpose of the proposal, based on the maintainers feedback, is to address the concern maintaining standalone artifact in OCI.
+The purpose of the proposal, based on the maintainers feedback, is to address the concern maintaining a standalone artifact specification in OCI.

-## image spec platform object extention
+## image spec platform object extension

 ### revive platform.features